NeuroTechX/ntx_slack_archive/general.md

  >Didn't get much info on the Ahead other than it costs $10k+ for the reader and each single use headband with sensors costs $300.
 Also there is no open way to access the data other than with their reader other than reverse engineering it.

+4/13/2017 8:34 PM

+ **sydneyneurotechx** :

+ >No Surprise.
+Funny that they made it single use headband.